mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 The way he described his friends and how he typically hung out one-on-one sounded so similar to my experiences.
 Even within the first couple of dates, I was surprised by how similar our personalities and experiences were, even if our interests differed.

 After we finished eating, we got back into his car.
-“Thanks for the meal,” I said as I put my hand on his arm.
+“Thanks for the meal,” I said as I patted his arm.

 “Yeah, of course!” he responded with excitement.
 I could tell he wanted to touch my arm back.